0shaurya/mathular-theme/pages/calculus1/derivative_rules.md

-The proof of this is quite complicated, but we can still prove it using the definition of the derivative:

-$$
-?????
-$$

-As an example, ??????????

 The fifth rule is the <b>quotient rule</b>, which is similar to the product rule but for quotients instead of products.
 The quotient rule is:

 $$\frac{d}{dx}\bigg[\frac{f(x)}{g(x)}\bigg] = \frac{g(x)f'(x)-f(x)g'(x)}{g(x)^2}$$

-We will prove the quotient rule with the definition of the derivative:

-$$????????$$

-As an example, ????????

 The sixth rule we will learn is the <b>power rule</b>.
 The power rule is for functions with the form \\(x^a\\), where \\(a\\) is a number.
 The power rule says